 - How do you obtain a MA hoisting license?

 Starting with the first question, let’s talk about who needs a hoisting license.

-Knowing When to Get a Hoisting License
+Who is Required to Have a MA Hoisting License

 - Hoisting more than 500 pounds